mattybrad/drumkid2/manual.md

 ## Introduction

 Drumkid is a drum machine module which uses random numbers to create unpredictable rhythms.
-Essentially, you start with a standard drum beat and then use Drumkid"s knobs to adjust how much randomness to add.
+Essentially, you start with a standard drum beat and then use Drumkid's knobs to adjust how much randomness to add.

 You start with a pre-programmed rhythm using four samples, then manipulate this rhythm using the knobs and control voltage (CV) inputs to add hits to (or remove hits from) the original rhythm.

 This manual consists of a tutorial to guide you through the basic workflow of the module, followed by a detailed description of each parameter or feature.
-I have also included some less focused ramblings about the ideas behind the module, and how to hack/modify the code or even the hardware.
+I have also included some information on how to hack/modify the firmware code or even the hardware.

 ## Tutorial